ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-oops to put down the
-rioting

-Governor Orders Out Militia

-It was not until 11 o clock Thursday night that Governor Deneen who was
+day night that Governor Deneen who was
 at his rooms in the Union League Club at Chicago was notified by Sheriff
-Davis of the conditions at Cairo over long distance telephone
+Davis of the conditions at Cairo over long distance telephone:

-Sheriff Davis said to the governors
+Sheriff Davis said to the governors:

-The streets are filled with people and they are crazy The are storming
+&quot;The streets are filled with people and they are crazy.
+The are storming
-the jail now and trying to batter down the doors I called for
+the jail now and trying to batter down the doors.
+I called for
-volunteers to help suppress the rioting and not a soul would help me I
+volunteers to help suppress the rioting and not a soul would help me.
+I
-must have troops
+must have troops.&quot;

 Governor Deneen immediately issued orders by telegraph to the following
-State troops Company D at Carbondale Captain Galbraith Company G at
+State troops: Company D, at Carbondale, Captain Galbraith; Company G, at
-Effingham Captain Austin Company M at Champaign Captain Smith
+Effingham, Captain Austin; Company M, at Champaign, Captain Smith;
-Company A at Casey Captain Steiner Company B at Newton Captain
+Company A, at Casey, Captain Steiner; Company B, at Newton, Captain
-McKinnon
+McKinnon.

-I have ordered Company D at Carbondale and Company G at Effingham to
+&quot;I have ordered Company D at Carbondale and Company G at Effingham, to
-proceed with all possible speed said Governor Deneen after his
+proceed with all possible speed,&quot; said Governor Deneen after his
-telephone conference with Sheriff Davis
+telephone conference with Sheriff Davis.

 Later Sheriff Davis wired Governor Deneen that the mob had lynched both
-James and Salzner
+James and Salzner.

-Governor Deneen assured the sheriff that troops were on the way
+Governor Deneen assured the sheriff that troops were on the way.

-The entire Fourth Regiment will be there in the morning said the
+&quot;The entire Fourth Regiment will be there in the morning,&quot; said the
-Governor and order must be restored I will not tolerate any quibbling
+Governor, &quot;and order must be restored.
+I will not tolerate any quibbling
-with such lawlessness
+with such lawlessness.&quot;

-The troops ordered in the second command from the Governor were Company
+The troops ordered in the second command from the Governor were: Company
-I Vandalia Captain Bullington Company K Shelbyville Captain
+I, Vandalia, Captain Bullington; Company K. Shelbyville, Captain
-Klausen Company L Olney Captain Coen Company D Paris Captain Cady
+Klausen; Company L. Olney, Captain Coen; Company D, Paris, Captain Cady;
-Company F Mount Vernon Captain Satterfield
+Company F, Mount Vernon, Captain Satterfield.

-Funeral of Miss Pelley

-There were two funeral services for Miss Pe
 </td></tr></table>

 ---

-## Cairo - Transcriptions of newspaper articles of interest.md
+## Cairo_-_Transcriptions_of_newspaper_articles_of_interest

 #### From unknown source